 Importance of Working Capital Management

 Before going to explain Importance of Working Capital Management we make it clear that Working Capital is the part of the whole capital invested by the company and sometimes defined as the difference between short-term liabilities and short-term assets.
-In simple word working capital is the current asset which can be convert within one year or less than one year into cash in order to run the business smoothly.
+In simple word working capital is the current asset which can be converted within one year or less than one year into cash in order to run the business smoothly and increase turnover rate.

 WC is the most significant part of the business that can be helpful in various field like as under: